tinfoil-knight/tinfoil-knight.github.io/content/notes/CMU Intro to Database Systems (2022).md

 ## 2 : Modern SQL
 - SQL is a combination of
-	- Data Manipulation Language (DML)
-		- retrieve or modify data
+	- Data Manipulation Language (DML) : retrieve or modify data
-	- Data Definition Language (DDL)
-		- specify what data looks like, indexes, namespaces, triggers, functions
+	- Data Definition Language (DDL) : specify what data looks like, indexes, namespaces, triggers, functions
-	- Data Control Language (DCL)
+	- Data Control Language (DCL) : access control
-		- access control
-- SQL is not based on sets (no duplicates) but bags (can have duplicates).
+- SQL is not based on sets (no duplicates) but on bags (can have duplicates).
--  Nested Queries: ALL, ANY, IN, EXISTS
-- Window Functions: "Sliding" calculations
-- You can do recursion in CTEs

 ## 3 : Database Storage 1
 - Sequential access can be faster than random access
 	- Case in point: Think about getting 1MB of data that is contiguously laid out
 	- Sometimes algorithms might seem slow on paper but we want to optimise for sequential access in DBMS.
-- TODO: Put the other memory levels here
 - "Memory" in this course will refer to DRAM.

 - Disk Oriented DBMS
 	- Disk: Blocks/Pages
 	- Memory: Buffer Pool / Page Cache / Buffer Manager
 - We don't want to rely on the OS to do anything apart from giving the DBMS memory and not letting the process get killed.

+### mmap
 - mmap can store contents of a file into the address space of a program but it has some issues:
 - Issues:
 	- Transaction Safety : OS can flush dirty pages at any time (you might not want to save changes yet if you're updating multiple pages but the OS will flush the pages and lead to corrupt data)
 	- I/O Stalls :  DBMS doesn't know which pages are in memory so it'll get a page fault every time it tries to access a page not in memory & be stalled by the OS then.
 	- Error Handling : Difficult to validate pages.
 (DBMS can maintain checksums if it is controlling read, writes unlike mmap)
 	- Performance Issues : OS has it's own data structure for page table which can become a bottleneck.
 - mmap might be okay for really light workloads on small DBs.
 It's quick and easy to start with.
-	- mmap is used by elasticsearch, leveldb
-	- mmap was partially used by mongodb earlier but they stopped using it since they faced problems
+- Sidenote: mmap is used by elasticsearch, leveldb ; sqlite also partially uses mmap ; mmap was partially used by mongodb earlier but they stopped using it since they faced problems
-	- sqlite also partially uses mmap
 - For more info on why you shouldn't use mmaps for a DBMS: Read https://db.cs.cmu.edu/mmap-cidr2022/

-- Problem 1 : How the DBMS represents the database in files on disk
+### How the DBMS represents the database in files on disk
 - File Storage
 	- A file is a collection of pages.
 		- Page is a fixed-size block of data.
 		- Page can also have metadata about itself.
 	- Different notions of "pages" in a DBMS
 		- Hardware : usually 4KB
 		- OS : usually 4KB
 		- Database : 512B - 16KB
 	- A hardware page is the largest block of data that the storage device can guarantee failsafe writes.
 	- We want to keep OS pages larger to make less syscalls for read/writes.
 We also don't want to enlarge it too much since then we'll be fetching unnecessary data.
 - Page Storage Architecture
 	- Heap
 		- unordered collection of pages
 		- support create, get, write, delete, iteration over pages
 		- page directory are special pages which track location of data pages in DB files
 		- a data pages being self-contained (having metadata about it's location, table etc.) can help in data recovery if something happens to page directory
 	- Tree
 	- Sequential / Sorted
 	- Hashing
 - Some reasons for storing things in small files
 	- easier to obtain a lock on specific data
 	- reduces the blast radius if a single file gets corrupted or deleted
 	-  we can symlink particular directories on a faster disk for faster access
 - Page Layout
 	- Log Oriented
 	- Tuple Oriented
 		- Strawman Idea: Keep track of number of tuples in a page and then just append a new tuple to end.
 			- Issues
 				- Deleting a tuple
 					- If a tuple is deleted from between, there's no way to know that free space is available there for putting a tuple in
 				- Variable-length attribute
 					- Allocating empty space is wasteful
 		- Slotted Pages
 			- Slot Array in the beginning of the page maps to the starting positions of the tuples.
 (Also contains tuple size)
 			- Slot Array grows from beginning to end.
 Tuple data grows from end to beginning.
 			- We consider the page full when we can't enter any more slots or tuples.
 			- Header keeps track of number of used slots.
 			- You can readjust tuple locations if you want to on deletion to reduce fragmentation in a particular page.
 			- You can use other compaction processes to reduce the amount of space required.
 		- Record Ids : DBMS needs a way to keep track of individual tuples.
 Each tuple has unique record id.
 			- simple method: page_id + offset/slot
 			- can also contain file location info
 			- also: see ctid in postgres (you can query it)
 				- VACCUM in pg would does the re-adjustment of deleted rows
 				- sqlite has rowid
 			- pg's auto-vaccum keeps tracks of pages changes since last Vaccum & then compacts only those pages
 				- pages can also be merged together if they're half-full
 - Tuple Layout
 	- Tuples also have a header which can store visibility info & bit map for null values in the data attributes.
 	- For variable length data, you can also have pointers to some other location stored in the tuple.
 - Misc
 	- Postgres does MVCC the wrong way:
 		- To Read: https://db.cs.cmu.edu/papers/2017/p781-wu.pdf